 Kasane – Victoria Falls, Zimbabwe

-At 1700 metres wide and 108 metres high, Victoria Falls are said to be the biggest falls in the entire world.
+At 1700 metres wide and 108 metres high, Victoria Falls is said to be the biggest falls in the entire world.
 According to popular beliefs, Scottish explorer David Livingstone was the very first European to stand witness to the mighty Victoria Falls and wrote: “It has never been seen before by European eyes, but scenes so wonderful must have been gazed upon by angels in their flight.”
 The local name of Mosi-oa-Tunya, meaning ‘the smoke that thunders’, is used as the official name in Zambia.
-Because of its enormous power and size, the Falls are embellished with countless mythologies.
+Because of it’s enormous power and size, there are many myths associated with the Falls.
 It is believed by the local Tonga people of Zambezi that a river god, Nyaminyami, lives in the water in the shape of a gigantic snake.
 The Zambezi River flooded thrice when the Kariba Dam was constructed in the 1950’s, causing numerous deaths and much devastation.
-The locals believe that Nyaminyami became angry with the building of the Dam and thus was the entity that caused the horrendous floods.
-The peculiar form of Victoria Falls allows its entire width to be seen face-on from as near as 60 metres to the Falls due to the Zambezi River dropping into a deep and narrow slot-like fissure connected to a lengthy sequence of ravines.
+The locals believe that Nyaminyami became angry with the building of the Dam and that this was the cause of the horrendous floods.
+The peculiar form of Victoria Falls allows it’s entire width to be seen face-on from as close as 60 metres from the Falls due to the Zambezi River dropping into a deep and narrow slot-like fissure connected to a lengthy sequence of ravines.
 There are very few waterfalls in the world that permit this close of an approach on foot.

-Accommodation: Two per room: Victoria Falls Rainbow Hotel
+Accommodation: Camp: Two per room: Victoria Falls Rainbow Hotel

 Facilities: En-suites Per Room, Please visit the website of the accommodation provider for a full list of the facilities offered